Overview - What is HS

 In 2017, The Canadian Skin Patient Alliance (CSPA) conducted a literature search and survey of patients with HS (formally diagnosed or self-diagnosed) to answer critical questions regarding gaps in patient care, and deficiencies in provincial healthcare systems.
-The focus of this research was to describe the patient experience from diagnosis and beyond, including path to diagnosis, symptom control, experience with treatments, healthcare utilization, patient needs, and impact on quality of life.
+The focus of this research was to describe the patient experience from diagnosis and beyond, including a path to diagnosis, symptom control, experience with treatments, healthcare utilization, patient needs, and impact on the quality of life.

 You can read this report here: Scarred for Life: A National Report of the Patient Experience Living with Hidradenitis Suppurativa